ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

 Style Guide Enforcement
 =======================
-The following sections will describe the use of flake8 for `PEP8`_ style enforcement.
+The following sections will describe the use of flake8 for `PEP8`_ style enforcement and the minimum standards expected.
 The PyAnsys libraries will be consistent with these basic guidelines.

 .. _PEP8: https://www.python.org/dev/peps/pep-0008/